-Hone your artistic skills with the intricate, scientific process of cloisonne enameling.
+Hone your artistic skills with renowned enamel artist Roberta Smith and the intricate, scientific process of cloisonné enameling.
 Use the rich, subtle, and distinctive colors of transparent and opalescent enamels on fine silver to create small pieces of jewelry or artwork.
 Students learn painterly shading techniques and high-gloss polishing.
 PREREQUISITE: Enameling I

 Discover the ancient art of fusing glass to metal.
 You will learn techniques in metal preparation and fabrication for enameling, kiln properties and firing methods, properties of enamel, and dry and wet applications.
 No previous experience in jewelry making, enameling, or metalworking needed.

-Take the next step with this continuing course.
-Further develop the skills learned in Enameling I including torch firing, basic enamel painting, and working with precious metals and 3-D forms.
-In addition to lots of experimenting, students will produce at least three finished pieces.
-No previous metalworking experience necessary.
+Work with master enamel artist Judy Stone to further develop the skills learned in Enameling I, including torch firing, basic enamel painting, and working with precious metals and 3-D forms.
+In addition to a lot of experimenting, students will produce at least three finished pieces.
 PREREQUISITE: Enameling I